 One of the obvious things that happens when you live alone is that you are literally alone.
 A lot.
 At first, this can be hard to handle especially if you’re a social person.
 But if you use this time well, it can be your favorite part of the whole week (Check out my article for the perfect at home solo date!).

 I love my alone time.
 In fact, not having enough alone time is the one thing I miss most about my studio.
-I could watch cartoons and color without people around (This is my FAVORITE coloring book if you're looking a good one).
+I could watch cartoons and color without people around (If you’ve never tried an adult coloring book, I recommend getting one of these).
 Or sit on my balcony either painting or having a drink while I creep on other people (Seriously.
 The best people watching is with a glass of wine after work at an apartment complex.
 Especially if that complex is downtown).
-I also loved working out and doing yoga at home without people there to judge (or see that sometimes I don't wear clothes).

-This is the best place to get to know who you are more (Especially if you do it sans clothing.
-Read this for benefits to convince you).
+This is the best place to get to know who you are more.
 From your dislikes & likes to feeling comfortable with your body.

 6. How to Self-Motivate

 When I lived in college, I discovered what it was like to have a snooze button.
 Previously, I had always gotten up on the first ring (or on the weekends, to my mom yelling at me).
 But when I was a freshman, my roommate used to set an alarm to go off 16 TIMES every morning before my alarm clock.
 It was the worst.